prabhameesala3/prabha-dental-project/README.md

 # 🦷 Prabha Dental Care – Modern Dental Clinic Website

 A fully responsive, modern, and user-friendly dental clinic website built using **HTML, CSS, and JavaScript**.
-Designed as an assignment for **Unbundl**, this project demonstrates UI/UX, responsiveness, and interactive components such as popup appointment forms and animated sections.
+This project demonstrates UI/UX, responsiveness, and interactive components such as popup appointment forms and animated sections.

 ---